Steve Schirripa: Theatre

 On April 3, 2014, Schirripa gave a theatrical performance in a special production of Guys and Dolls alongside Nathan Lane, Patrick Wilson, and Megan Mullally at Carnegie Hall.

 Uncle Steve's Italian Specialties

 In 2014, Schirripa launched a line of organic vegan pasta sauces under the business name of Uncle Steve's Italian Specialties Group.
 Schirripa appeared on the Eric Andre Show to promote the sauce.

+Steve appears at the annual Soupy Fest in Westerly, RI.

 Personal life

 Schirripa married Laura Lemos on April 22, 1989.
 They have two children, daughters Bria and Ciara.

 When asked if he was bar mitzvahed, Schirripa answered no and stated that he was raised as a Catholic but that he "very much identifies as being Jewish as well".